yuantinl/SI507_Final_Project/README.md

 &nbsp;
 ## User Guide
+0. Plotly is a graphing service that you can work with Python.
+Go ahead and regsiter an account on https://plot.ly/#/.
+In this project, specific commands will open webpage with plot.
 1. Build your own secrets.py
 2. Put "python3 nationalsties-api.py" in the command line and run it
 3. Enter "help" to see specific instructions